WebDevStudios/wds-acf-blocks/documentation/Philosophy.md

 In order to achieve the above goals, the plan was to follow Brad Frost's [Atomic Design methodology](https://atomicdesign.bradfrost.com/table-of-contents/).
 Shortly after moving in this direction, a couple issues came up that made us shift the paradigm slightly.

-One of the issues was that the naming convention that Brad uses are rigid and don't feel well coupled to the WordPress template architecture.
+One of the issues was that the naming convention that Brad Frost uses is rigid and don't feel well coupled to the WordPress architecture.
 Organisms, in WordPress, could be a nav... or a template part.
 Is it both?
 Where is the line drawn between these things?
 The other issue is that WordPress already has _it's own_ paradigm - Templates, Template Parts, Blocks.
 We decided to focus on Blocks and loosely drape the concepts of Atomic Design over the Block model.

 To that end, we came up with: Blocks, Modules and Elements.
 Read on to learn how they fit together.